Maritime history of the Channel Islands: Early Middle Ages

 The arrival of Christianity including Samson of Dol, Helier, Marcouf and Magloire shows the rise in regular shipping to and from the islands in the 6th century.

 Piracy/raiding especially by Vikings took place throughout this era.
-The Viking leader Rollo besieged Paris in 911, resulting in 933 with the islands, formerly under the control the Duchy of Brittany, being annexed by the Duchy of Normandy.
+The Viking leader Rollo besieged Paris in 911, resulting in the islands, formerly under the control the Duchy of Brittany, being annexed by the Duchy of Normandy in 933.

 High Middle Ages

 The islands now became part of the trade routes of the Vikings.
-From 1066 trade with England expanded.
+From 1066, trade with England expanded.